fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 - When using `{ }` brackets for methods, try to have it on one line.
 If that's not possible, use a `do end` structure.
 - Don't terminate expressions with `;`
 - Use spaces __around__ operators, and __after__ commas, semicolons and colons.

+### Documentation
+Our most up-to-date documentation can be found here: https://docs.ruby-lang.org/en.

+For now, the main part of each page contains descriptions for all methods associated with the class or module you are viewing.
+They are also listed on the left under the Methods header.

+There are two main types of methods: *instance methods*, which you will use most often, and *class methods*, which will become more important later.
+For now, you are mostly interested in the instance methods.

+On the left-hand side, __instance methods__ are identified with a `#`, e.g., `#size`, while __class methods__ and module methods are identified with a `::`, e.g., `::new`.
+This is merely a documentation convention; the `#` and `::` are not part of the method names, nor are they used to refer to methods in your programs.

+Sometimes, you just need to scan through the method names until you see something that sounds like it might do the trick.
+Other times, you will need to use your browser's in-page search capability to find something.
+On other occasions, you may be forced to scan through the entire page, or followup in the class's Parent or Included Modules (both of which we will see later).

+As an example, let's take the `upcase` documentation: https://docs.ruby-lang.org/en/master/String.html#method-i-upcase

+`upcase → new_str` - The part to the left of the → represents how the method is called, while the part to the right shows what the method returns.

+In this case, the method call reads simply "upcase".
+Since `#upcase` is an instance method, we also know that it needs to be __applied to the string we want to operate on__.
+To do this, we prepend the string and a `.` to the method name.

+Reading the description of the method, we also see that the method
+> Returns __a copy__ of str with all lowercase letters replaced with their uppercase counterparts.
+Reading "between the lines", this means the original String is not being modified, so we need to get the result by examining the return value.

 ### Types
 ###### Strings